-Sidewalkers are responsible for helping riders maintain their balance and alignment when the rider needs extra assistance.
-Sidewalkers walk in close proximity to the side of the rider and horse and in some cases, may need to assist them with their balance.
+The leader is responsible for helping to control the horse as the student learns how to steer.
+A sidewalker walks in close proximity to the side of the rider and horse and in some cases, may need to assist the rider with their balance.
 Sidewalkers can also give the rider a sense of security while in the saddle, thus helping to build the rider's confidence.

-At the Equine Center for Learning, our top priority is on our students and our horses.
+At the Equine Center for Learning, our top priority is our students and our horses.
 However, we could never accomplish our goals in these spaces without functioning and well maintained facilities.
 As such, on top of our daily lessons and field trips, we have many chores that need to be completed around the farm.
 Examples include driving a tractor to move hay, moving manure, fixing fences, dragging the arena, painting, and electrical work.
 Our maintenance volunteers help keep the Equine Center for Learning running smoothly, efficiently, and looking it’s best!

 Thinking volunteering at the Equine Center for Learning is for you?
 To be sure that this is a good fit for everyone involved and to ensure that every volunteer is scheduled in a space that works best for them, the Equine Center for Learning has a three-step intake process!

 1. FILL OUT VOLUNTEER APPLICATION

 2. BACKGROUND CHECKS

 To volunteer you must also complete an online background check linked below.